 She taught me to scramble eggs, make perfect white sauce and chicken soup.
 How I miss being in the kitchen with my mom.
-In memory of my mom, I’m making her favorite shrimp salad for Mother’s Day – the California Shrimp Louie Salad.
+In her memory, I’m making her favorite shrimp salad for Mother’s Day – the California Shrimp Louie Salad.
 The best thing you can give your mom on Mother’s Day is your time.
 Don’t spend all day in the kitchen.
 Prep this salad ahead of time and spend time with her by being present.
 She won’t be around forever.

 The California Shrimp Louie Salad

-If you asked my mom where she wanted to go for lunch, she’d say The Fish Company in Los Alamitos, CA. She always ordered the seafood and avocado Louie salad.
+If you asked my mom where she wanted to go for lunch, she’d say The Fish Company.
+She always ordered the seafood and avocado Louie salad.
 In her honor, I’ve created my version of the recipe using the classic components.

 This shrimp salad is a west coast classic and it’s easily assembled for a terrific Mother’s Day lunch.
 You’ll spend minimal time in the kitchen.
 Gather your ingredients the day before, hard boil a few eggs, make the dressing and you’re practically ready.